 The Street Names of Marijuana around the world

 Humanity gives female names to everything beautiful and also powerful.
-Like those magnificent tall ships of the past, the fastest trade clippers, the Christopher Columbus’ fleet, and the name he has given to the first island he has touched in Americas, the most furious hurricanes in Caribbean bear girl’s names so often, and among others — Marijuana which is an obvious combination of two girl’s names and they are María and Juana.
+Like the magnificent tall ships of the past, the fastest trade clippers, the most furious hurricanes in the Caribbean bear girl’s names so often, and among other powerful sounds — Marijuana, which is an obvious combination of two girl’s names, they are María and Juana.

 The image is a credit to cannabisandspirituality.com

 Mary Jane at its turn is counted as a conversion of Spanish into English, where Mary is the replacement for María, and Jane is an equivalent for Juana, that is how Mary Jane has appeared.

 The urban legend say that the name of marijuana was designated artificially to fight with the word against the cannabis plant.
 Back in the middle of the past century, the Latin culture was hardly accepted by the American society, some say — because of Mexico.
 Therefore, a Hispanic name got suggested playing its part against the drug, and that is how María y Juana got linked together to represent marijuana.
 Needless to say, these two names are among the most popular female names in Spanish-speaking countries in general — and especially María, thanks to Mary, the mother of God.

 Other sources state that the Marijuana-word appeared in the USA even earlier, in the late 1800s, from Mexico again, where the double name “Maria Juana” was used as a slang word for both — recreational marijuana and for naming a random courtesan.